vince-lam/vince-lam.github.io/_posts/2023-09-06_blog-post-2-first-month.md

 ### 18 August - 🦅 Launch of BrightRaven.ai!

-Attended Singapore’s newest AI startup BrightRaven.ai fantastic launch party at the Mondrian Duxton.
-It was great fun mingling with Bertrand and the BrightRaven team whilst enjoying the rooftop view!
+Attended Singapore’s newest AI startup [BrightRaven.ai](https://brightraven.ai/) fantastic launch party at the Mondrian Duxton.
+It was great fun mingling with [Bertrand Lee](https://www.linkedin.com/in/bertrandlee/) (founder) and the BrightRaven team whilst enjoying the rooftop view!
 Best wishes to the team on their AI consultancy journey!

 ### 21 August - 💵 Application of ML and GenAI in Finance with Fullerton Fund Management
 [Kai Xin](https://www.linkedin.com/in/thiakx/) (co-founder of [DataScienceSG](https://www.meetup.com/datascience-sg-singapore/)) wonderfully explained the LLM stack using a burger analogy.
 Where the bun is analogous to the static modules, such as prompt engieering and RAG, and the bun can be swapped for different (re-useable) fine-tuned LLM models, which is made possible through the use of adapters which can recognise the correct the model based on the user input.
 Slides can be found at [bit.ly/practical-genai-ft](bit.ly/practical-genai-ft).